 That’s all anyone ever sees.

 This comment on comparison culture and idealisation can certainly be applied to poetry, too.
-And here, in A.H.
-Lewis’ The Smallness of Everything Else, that glimpse is enough to assure you that this poet might just become one of your newest favourites.
+And here, that glimpse is enough to assure you that this poet might just be your new favourite.

 I had been lucky enough to work with Lewis previously, as she contributed to the inaugural issue of Nightingale & Sparrow.
 From that experience, I knew I certainly enjoy her work, and I was excited to check out this collection.